HsiangHung/Machine_Learning_Note/Ensemble/MART/README.md

-# Gradient Boosting Extendsion - MART
+# Gradient Boosting Extension - MART

-Tne boosting regression trees can be extended to classification and even ranking problems.
+Tne idea of boosting regression trees can be mapping to classification and ranking problems.
+It is called MART(Multiple Additive Regression Trees), where the output of the model is a linear combination of the outputs of a set of regression trees.

 ## Boosting regression